Mammoth Cave National Park

-Mammoth Cave National Park is a national park in west-central Kentucky, encompassing portions of Mammoth Cave, the longest cave system known in the world.
+Mammoth Cave National Park is a national park of the United States in south-central Kentucky.
+It encompasses portions of Mammoth Cave, the longest known cave system in the world.
 The park's 52007 acre are located primarily in Edmonson County, with small areas extending eastward into Hart and Barren counties.
 The Green River runs through the park, with a tributary called the Nolin River feeding into the Green just inside the park.